Lillysmart/IWA14/Challenge 2/README.md

   calculate: internal, // `calculate` is a method function }
 ```
-## 1.3.
-And how does this relate to your object 🤔?
+## 1.3. how does this relate to your object 🤔?
  These functions are being called in the object